Jay Manalo: Acting career

-Television

-Jay Manalo has been part of the cast of soap operas.
+Manalo has been part of the cast of soap operas.
 His TV career started with the top-rated soap in 1997, Mula sa Puso, (ABS-CBN) which starred Claudine Barretto.
 He followed it up with other appearances in soaps like Pangako Sa 'Yo (ABS-CBN) and Kung Mawawala Ka (GMA Network).

 His breakthrough role in television is his portrayal in the soap opera, Vietnam Rose in ABS-CBN in 2005.
 He plays Miguel, a Vietnamese businessman who was Carina's (played by Maricel Soriano) first love.
 Though the performances of the cast were well-cited by critics, the ratings were disappointing.
 After Vietnam Rose, he was included in the cast of GMA's TV adaptation of Bakekang.
 He played Christoph, an actor and a love interest of the lead role, Bakekang, played by Sunshine Dizon and Valeria, played by Sheryl Cruz.
 Bakekang became one of the top-rated shows in the Philippines.
 He recently starred in his new action-adventure series on GMA titled Zaido: Pulis Pangkalawakan as Drigo, a Filipino version of Hessler of Shaider.

+In the 2025 GMA Network action-drama series Mga Batang Riles, Manalo plays Rendon Victor, the patriarch of the influential and powerful Victor family.